jamescodesthings/gtm-cookbook/readme.md

+---
+title: The GTM Cookbook
+tagline: The Open source cookbook for Google Tag Manager
+layout: default
+---

 # About
-The Open source cookbook for Google Tag Manager.

 This project is licensed under the terms of the MIT license.

 ## Contents